 What is the Emergency Response Team?

-An Emergency Response Team is available at CIT to respond to medical emergencies and can be contacted at 6112 – when calling this number please try to provide the following information as quickly as possible:
+An Emergency Response Team is available at MTU to respond to medical emergencies and can be contacted at 6112 – when calling this number please try to provide the following information as quickly as possible:

 - Phone number you are calling from